Liech/Yathsou/README.md

 Could also become an RPG one day

 # Goal

 In an recreational project the goals may change at any given time.
 Currently the longterm goal is to create an engine, which is suited for RPG and RTS games.
-The initial dream, which is still tracked but also still very far away is to recreate supreme commander 1 with the original assets.
+The initial dream, which is still tracked but also still very far away, is to recreate a Supreme Commander total conversion mod.

 # Current Work

 Currently the Graphics Library is improved.
-Was very simple and slow.
+It was very simple and slow.
 Adding Instancing and Later Deffered Shading.

-# Dependencies

-This project uses a lot of libraries.

-If i didn't made a mistake they are all non-infectious/non-gpl.

-A full list of used libraries can be obtained in the usedlibs.txt.

-This should all be plattform independent, but a way to compile it under linux is not given.

 # Libraries